marveldylan/medici/README.md

  ***

  ## ***DESCRIPTION***
  ### Medici is an up-and-coming NFT marketplace with a minimal aesthetic and easy-to-use UI experience.
-Medici focuses on enhanced storefront customization opportunities for sellers, along with a sleek profile design for users to show off their favorite NFts!
+Medici focuses on enhanced storefront customization opportunities for sellers, along with a sleek profile design for users to show off their favorite NFTs!
 Medici's contemporary layout allows for novel ways to display NFT collections, such as a Featured Items pane and more.
  &nbsp;

  ## ***Technologies***